 Ingram Bogusz, C. (2018) Taming Digital Flexibility: An Embeddedness Approach to Entrepreneurial Activity.
 Accepted for presentation at the Academy of Management Annual Meeting, Chicago, IL.

 Ingram, C., and Livengood, R.S.
 (2016) Crowd(fund)ing at the Gates?
 Toward a Gatekeeper Theory of Dual Value Creation in Entrepreneurial Finance.
 Presented at the Strategic Management Society Annual Conference, Berlin, Germany.

 Livengood, R.S., Ingram, C. (2016) Who Is Manning the Gates?
 Gatekeepers and Crowdfunding.
-Accepted for presentation at the Academy of Management Annual Meeting, Anaheim, CA.
+Academy of Management Annual Meeting, Anaheim, CA, United States.

 Ingram, C. and Morisse, M. (2016) Almost an MNC: Bitcoin Entrepreneurs’ use of Collective Resources and Decoupling to Build Legitimacy.
 Hawaii International Conference on Systems Science, Kauai, HI.

 Ingram, C., Vaast, E. and Teigland, R. (2016) Corporate Crowdfunding: Does Being Part of a University Affect a Platform’s Operations? .
 Hawaii International Conference of System Science, Kauai, HI.